Tekkonkinkreet: Pilot

 A CG-animated pilot film was released in 1999.
 The film was directed by Kōji Morimoto and had character models designed by Naoko Sugita.
 Hiroaki Takeuchi was the producer, Lee Fulton was the animation supervisor, and the 2006 feature-length film's director, Michael Arias, served as CG director.
 The entire 4-minute short was completed with a staff of 12 people.

 2006 film

-A feature-length anime film adaptation, directed by Michael Arias and animated by Studio 4°C, premiered in Japan on December 23, 2006.
+A feature-length anime film adaptation, directed by Michael Arias and animated by Studio 4°C was released in Japan by Asmik Ace Entertainment on December 23, 2006.
 The city featured in Tekkonkinkreet was deemed as "the central character of the film" and the city's design was inspired by the cityscapes of Tokyo, Japan; Hong Kong; Shanghai, China; and Colombo, Sri Lanka to give a pan-Asian feel to the city.
 The English electronic music duo Plaid composed the music.
 Asian Kung-Fu Generation performed the theme song for the film "Aru Machi no Gunjō".

+The film was distributed worldwide by Sony Pictures Home Entertainment.
+On May 6, 2026, GKIDS announced that it had acquired the North American rights to the film and screened in theaters a new 4K remaster of the film for its 20th anniversary on May 31 and June 1.

 The film featured the following cast: